VirologyCharite/gb2seq/README.md

 `describe-genome.py` has many uses.
 It can extract multiple features from multiple given genomes, as amino acids or nucleotides (or both).
-It will print to standard error by default, but if you use the `--outDir` option to provide a directory, individual output files with (hopefully) self-explanatory names will be created in that directory.
+It will print to standard output by default, but if you use the `--outDir` option to provide a directory, individual output files with (hopefully) self-explanatory names will be created in that directory.
 The directory will be created for you if it doesn't exist.